Puppet raises $42M led by Cisco as its DevOps automation platform passes 40,000 businesses

 This has, in turn, driven a bigger demand for better processes to run these operations and the infrastructure that they touch.
 Puppet is not the only company in this area: in addition to large players like Cisco and CA Technologies and EMC, there are startups like Docker, Chef and more.

-Puppet’s solutions cover applications, cloud services, containerised services and networking devices, and that mix is part of what is attractive about the company, since many businesses today are not all-in on modern architectures, but are grappling with hybrids of old and new, cloud and on-premises, and so on.
-(Indeed, the ‘Puppet’ name is a reference to how it works: developers can control the actions of the their applications over the network as puppeteers control puppets, without being seen).
+Puppet’s solutions cover applications, cloud services, containerized services and networking devices, and that mix is part of what is attractive about the company, as many businesses today are not all-in on modern architectures, but are grappling with hybrids of old and new, cloud and on-premises, and so on.
+(Indeed, the “Puppet” name is a reference to how it works: developers can control the actions of the their applications over the network as puppeteers control puppets, without being seen).

 “ServiceChannel has an aggressive technology roadmap.
 One that not only takes advantage of cloud native capabilities and containerized applications, but also requires modernization of existing, critical systems.
 Automation is necessary to help us deliver on that roadmap within the constraints of business—safely and at scale,” said Mark Trumpbour, VP of DevOps at ServiceChannel, in a statement.

-The funding was led by Cisco, with Kleiner Perkins, True Ventures, Singapore’s EDBI and VMWare also participating.
-Cisco and VMWare are themselves already key players in the area of DevOps (and Cisco already works with Puppet), while EDBI holds investments in a number of companies that are potential customers for the startup.
+Investors Cisco and VMware are themselves already key players in the area of DevOps (and Cisco and VMWare, both previous investors, already work with Puppet), while another backer, EDBI, holds investments in a number of companies that are potential customers for the startup.

 “Businesses put increasingly massive pressure on enterprise IT—so, it’s important that those IT organizations partner with technology providers with compelling innovation, world-class support and a global community of experts.
 Puppet has a track record of empowering its customers with all of these critical elements,” said Rob Salvagno, VP of Corporate Development and Cisco Investments, in a statement.
 “We look forward to working even more with Puppet as the global demand for automation technology and innovation continues to accelerate.”

 “In today’s digital age, companies face increasing complex IT challenges dealing with their dynamic and diverse IT infrastructure.
-Puppet’s automation and management platform transforms how companies manage and improve the efficiency of their IT assets and can help companies in Singapore realize productivity gains while ensuring compliance,” said Swee-Yeok CHU, CEO and President EDBI, in an additional statement.
+Puppet’s automation and management platform transforms how companies manage and improve the efficiency of their IT assets and can help companies in Singapore realize productivity gains while ensuring compliance,” said Swee-Yeok CHU, CEO and president EDBI, in an additional statement.
 “Leveraging our network, we look forward to helping Puppet scale up its local talent pool to address the region’s opportunities through its APAC Regional HQ in Singapore and to augment Singapore’s digital transformation strategy.”